gouherdanish/gouherdanish.github.io/_posts/2024-09-29-docker-networks.md

 ]
 ```

-- Now the container is attached as shown in the above dictionary
+- Now the container is attached to the user-defined network as shown in the above dictionary

 **Disconnect a container from the network**